thewca/wca-regulations/wca-regulations.md

 - 9a) The WCA governs competitions for mechanical puzzles that are operated by twisting groups of pieces, commonly known as "twisty puzzles".
 - 9b) The official events of the WCA are:
-    - 9b1) 3x3x3 Cube, 2x2x2 Cube, 4x4x4 Cube, 5x5x5 Cube, 3x3x3 One-Handed, 3x3x3 With Feet, Clock, Megaminx, Pyraminx, Skewb, and Square-1.
+    - 9b1) 3x3x3 Cube, 2x2x2 Cube, 4x4x4 Cube, 5x5x5 Cube, 3x3x3 One-Handed, Clock, Megaminx, Pyraminx, Skewb, and Square-1.
-        - 9b1a) Round format for these events: "Average of 5".
+        - 9b1a) Full round format for these events: "Average of 5".
-        - 9b1b) Combined Round format for these events: "Best of 2" cutoff phase for "Average of 5".
+        - 9b1b) Cutoff format for these events: "Best of 2" cutoff phase for "Average of 5".
     - 9b2) 6x6x6 Cube and 7x7x7 Cube.
-        - 9b2a) Round format for these events: "Mean of 3".
+        - 9b2a) Full round format for these events: "Mean of 3".
-        - 9b2b) Combined Round format for these events: "Best of 1" cutoff phase for "Mean of 3".
+        - 9b2b) Cutoff format for these events: "Best of 1" cutoff phase for "Mean of 3".
     - 9b3) 3x3x3 Blindfolded, 4x4x4 Blindfolded, 5x5x5 Blindfolded.
-        - 9b3a) Round format for these events: "Best of 3".
+        - 9b3a) Full round format for these events: "Best of 3".
         - 9b3b) For these events, the WCA also recognizes "Mean of 3" rankings and records based on the times from "Best of 3" rounds.
     - 9b4) 3x3x3 Fewest Moves.
-        - 9b4a) Round formats for this event: Best of X" (where X is 1 or 2) or "Mean of 3".
+        - 9b4a) Full round formats for this event: Best of X" (where X is 1 or 2) or "Mean of 3".
-        - 9b4b) Combined Round formats for this event: "Best of 1" cutoff phase for "Best of 2" or "Best of X" (where X is 1 or 2) cutoff phase for "Mean of 3".
+        - 9b4b) Cutoff formats for this event: "Best of 1" cutoff phase for "Best of 2" or "Best of X" (where X is 1 or 2) cutoff phase for "Mean of 3".
     - 9b5) 3x3x3 Multi-Blind
-        - 9b5a) Round formats for this event: "Best of X" (where X is 1, 2, or 3).
+        - 9b5a) Full round formats for this event: "Best of X" (where X is 1, 2, or 3).
-        - 9b5b) Combined Round formats for this event: "Best of X" (where X is 1 or 2) cutoff phase for "Best of Y" (where Y is 2 or 3, and Y > X).
+        - 9b5b) Cutoff formats for this event: "Best of X" (where X is 1 or 2) cutoff phase for "Best of Y" (where Y is 2 or 3, and Y > X).
 - 9f) The results of a round are measured as follows:
     - 9f1) All timed results under 10 minutes, except for 3x3x3 Multi-Blind, are measured and truncated to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
     - 9f2) All timed results, averages, and means over 10 minutes, as well as all times for 3x3x3 Multi-Blind results, are measured and rounded to the nearest second (e.g. x.49 becomes x, x.50 becomes x+1).